Business Broker FAQ

 • Fantasy pricing.
 They accept the seller's dream number.
 No buyer will pay it, so nothing closes.
 No close = no cheque.

 • Sloppy confidentiality.
-They leak sensitive info to unqualified buyers.
+They leak sensitive information to unqualified buyers.
 Seller loses trust and kicks them out.

 • Emotional instability.
 They panic, oversell, make promises they cannot legally make, and now everyone is angry.

-We eliminate those 4 failure points in Week 1–2 of the 30-day programme.
+We eliminate those four failure points in Weeks 1–2 of the 30-day programme.

 Highest probability of first cheque fast:

-• Property / commercial real estate agents who already talk to owners about leaving / retiring.
+• Property / commercial real estate agents who already talk to owners about leaving or retiring.

 • Accountants, consultants, wealth managers, bankers who hear "I want to exit" before the public does.